Noroff-FEU-Assignments/project-exam-2-stian-git/README.md

 This site is hosted on the following url for testing purposes:
 [https://quiet-pavlova-2a196b.netlify.app/][https://quiet-pavlova-2a196b.netlify.app/]

+If you need a testuser, you can use one that I have created:
+username: first.lastname@stud.noroff.no
+Password: Password123!

+It's worth mentioning that supported image extensions may differ from what the backend supports.
+It's controlled through regex and will inform the user upon saving.

 ### Customization options

 In the variables-file we can, among other things, control: